Nsustain/nsustain.com/README.md

 </p>

 This repository shows you how to run it and how it works.
-Read the whole documetation if you'd like to get an overall understanding of how Nsustain works.
-If, however, you're just trying to spin up a development server as easily as possible, just read the first section ⚡
+Read the whole documentation if you'd like to get an overall understanding of how Nsustain works.
+If you want to spin up a development server as soon as possible, just read the first section ⚡

 <br>
 <br>